-But what exactly is “Digital Transformation”?
-It means having an accessible online presence so people get to know who you are and what you sale at their fingertips.
+But what exactly is “digital transformation”?
+It means having an accessible online presence so people get to know who you are and what you sell at their fingertips.
 It means the ability to automate and simplify tasks to reduce time and labour.
 It means the ability to interact, communicate, store and recall information with the least resistance.

 In days of businesses past, it’s always about location, location, location.
 Today, it is all about presence, presence, presence.
 Your customers would rather have ease of access, above all else.
-If they can’t talk to you on their phones, and you can’t fulfil their needs now, they will go elsewhere.
+If they can’t talk to you on their phones, and you can’t fulfil their needs now, they’ll go elsewhere.

 Even a good reputation won’t save you from the powers of convenience.
-Toys R Us, once the biggest toy retailer filed for bankruptcy after sustaining losses from low sales.
-Despite its name, many rather go on Amazon because it’s easy.
-When Toys R Us delivered the bad news, many were shocked.
+Toys R Us, once the biggest toy retailer in the world filed for bankruptcy after sustaining losses from low sales.
+Despite its name, customers would rather go on Amazon because it’s easy.
+When Toys R Us delivered the bad news, fans of the franchise were shocked.
 But nostalgia and positive image alone isn’t good enough to get people to go out of their way to support beloved businesses.

-The ease of access doesn’t just restrict itself to e-commerce.
+The power of ease of access doesn’t just apply to e-commerce.
 From the same MCMC study above, 77.2% of internet users look for health information over the internet.
-This is despite going for consultation would mean getting a physical examination.
-Further showing how much ease can change even our most basic behaviour.
+This is despite the fact going for consultation would mean getting a physical examination.
+Further showing how much ease of access can change even basic behaviors.

-If you’re not present or accessible, then they won’t talk to your business.
+If you’re not present or accessible, then potential customers won’t talk to your business.
 They won’t buy what you have to offer, and by then, your competitor gains a customer while you lose yours.

 People say that customers are king, but how do you satisfy the king, when you have no idea of the king’s desires?
 According to the Kleiner Perkins Internet Trends Report for 2018, Spotify’s user interface personalization based on data on personal listening data, increased daily user engagements by a whopping 44%.

-Going digital means having the information of what your customers want.
+Going digital means having information of what your customers want.
 With data analytics, you will have quick access to your demographics.
-Meaning who they are, where they’re from, what they are willing to spend or have spent, or any information you could collect from them when browsing your sites.
+Meaning who they are, where they’re from, what they are willing to spend or have spent, or any information you could collect from customers browsing your sites.

 If they aren’t happy about a certain service, you will have the aggregate data on why people aren’t happy.
 If there are specific changes that people want, they could now tell you, and you could fix it rather than go through an unnecessary process of trial and error.
 When you know why people are unhappy, you’ll be able to figure out what could make them happy.

 In the past, working would mean following rigid schedules.
 It would mean having to be physically present all the time or to work in silos, expecting information would somehow translate correctly without individuals present.
-51% of workers would change jobs if another company would give flexible hours while 35% would if given the opportunity to work at home.
-With rates as such, leveraging on technology to give flexibility would mean an easier time for everyone, and greater talent retention for companies.
+51% of workers would change jobs if another company would them give flexible hours while 35% would do so if given the opportunity to work at home.
+With such rates, leveraging technology for flexibility would mean an easier time for everyone, and greater talent retention for companies.

 When your tasks can be automated, you could move on to improve experiences instead.
 With the growth of AI or even basic scripting of payrolls, you’ll be able to focus on your products.
 The focus can be on company strategy, rather than spending too much time on operations.
 When all interactions and company information is online, working becomes more flexible.
 This means being more accommodating to the specific needs of workers.
 Greater accommodation leads to happier workers, greater retention rates, and greater access to talent.